CommE2E/comm/docs/nix_shared_workflows.md

 # Working with Phabricator

-## Phabricator
+## Creating an account

-The last configuration step is to set up an account on Phabricator, where we handle code review.
+First step is to set up an account on Phabricator, where we handle code review.
 Start by [logging in to Phabricator](https://phab.comm.dev) using your GitHub account.

 Next, make sure you’re inside the directory containing the Comm Git repository, and run the following command: